mui/material-ui/docs/src/pages/demos/tabs/tabs.md

 ---
+title: Tab React component
 components: Tabs, Tab
 ---

 # Tabs

-[Tabs](https://material.io/design/components/tabs.html) make it easy to explore and switch between different views.
+<p class="description">Tabs make it easy to explore and switch between different views.</p>

+[Tabs](https://material.io/design/components/tabs.html) organize and allow navigation between groups of content that are related and at the same level of hierarchy.

 ## Simple Tabs